jacobdensford/jacobdensford.com/fell/playing-the-game.md

 <h2 id="equipment">Equipment</h2>

+You have 4+BOD equipment slots.
+When carrying more than that, you have disadvantage.
+You can never carry more than twice your slots.

-Most items use 1 equipment slot. **Bulky** items use 2 slots and generally require two hands to carry or wield.
+Most items use 1 slot. **Bulky** items use 2 slots and generally require two hands to carry or wield.

 Small equipment can be bundled together to only use 1 slot.
 For example, enough rations for three days only use one slot.
 100 coins use 1 slot; fewer coins fit in your pockets and don't use a slot.

 Equipment|Cost
 :--|--: